-The SAFE rule does not affect the 2016 baseline emissions included in this analysis.
-The rule would increase emissions for horizon years under the Plan: 2025, 2035, and 2050.
-However, the status of the rule is highly uncertain given the current presidential Executive Order calling for its repeal.
-Even if the rule were maintained, the impact on emissions is very small.
-CARB correction factors for 2050-the year with the largest magnitude- are 1.0318 for PM Exhaust and 1.0257 and 1.0117 for Evaporative and Exhaust Total Organic Gas (TOG) emissions, respectively, for gasoline vehicles.
+The SAFE rule does would not affect the 2016 baseline emissions included in this report or the approved Plan PEIRanalysis.
+The approved Plan PEIR noted that while tThethe rule would increase emissions for horizon years under the Plan: 2025, 2035, and 2050.
+However, the status of the rule iwas highly uncertain given the current presidential Executive Order calling for its repeal.
+Even if the rule were maintained, and the impact on emissions, air quality, and health risk was is very small.
+CARB correction factors for 2050 - the year with the largest magnitude-are 1.0318 for PM Exhaust and 1.0257 and 1.0117 for Evaporative and Exhaust Total Organic Gas (TOG) emissions, respectively, for gasoline vehicles.
 When applied to the total San Diego regional fleet in 2050, these factors are reduced to increases of 1.2% and 0.7% in PM and TOG exhaust.
 The proposed Plan anticipates approximately 82% reduction in exhaust PM between 2016-2050 (Section 7.1).
 When including emissions of brake wear, tire wear, and road dust, the SAFE factors for exhaust PM have a negligible impact on PM emissions and thus on air quality.
 Similarly, the factors have negligible impact for health risk as they do not apply to diesel exhaust and would lead to only a very small increase in gasoline TACs.
-Thus, the SAFE Rule correction factors were not applied to emissions projections in this analysis due to uncertainty in SAFE Rule implementation and its insignificant impact on results.
+Thus, the SAFE Rule correction factors were was not applied in the approved Plan PEIR air quality analysis and is also not applied here.
+Furthermore, consistent with conditions of the approved Plan PEIR, newly adopted and proposed standards since the approved Plan PEIR described in the previous paragraph are not included here for the proposed Amendment for consistency.
+For these reasons, the results may be considered conservative. to emissions projections in this analysis due to uncertainty in SAFE Rule implementation and its insignificant impact on results.